 Great Lakes Oil Spill Center of Expertise (GLCOE)

 The Great Lakes region is a uniquely challenging environment for oil-spill preparedness and response.
-Congress mandated that the U.S. Coast Guard establish the Great Lakes Oil Spill Center of Expertise (GLCOE).
-Section 807 of the Frank LoBiondo Coast Guard Authorization Act of 2018 (Pub.
-L. 115-282) directs the GLCOE to conduct research and training activities relevant to oil-spill research specific to freshwater and ice-laden environments.
-The activities of the GLCOE fall into two primary themes:
+The activities of the GLCOE aim to provide responders with innovative tools, cutting-edge strategies, and advanced training to support a safe Marine Transportation System in the Great Lakes region and strengthen America’s energy security.
+Congress mandated that the U.S. Coast Guard establish the Great Lakes Oil Spill Center of Expertise (GLCOE) through Section 807 of the Frank LoBiondo Coast Guard Authorization Act of 2018 (Pub.
+L. 115-282).

 Purpose